-Usually, an ear infection is diagnosed by observing the symptoms and performing a physical examination of throat, head, neck and ears.
+Usually, an ear infection is diagnosed by observing the symptoms and performing a physical examination of the throat, head, neck, and ears.
 With the help of otoscope, a lighted instrument with which the doctor can look inside the ear, for the presence of a red bulge or air bubbles or fluid that indicates an infection in the ear.

-Another way to diagnose an ear infection is to use pneumatic otoscope test which can check the accumulation of fluid on the eardrum.
+Another way to diagnose an ear infection is to use a pneumatic otoscope test which can check the accumulation of fluid on the eardrum.
 In normal cases, when the air is blown, the eardrum moves front and back.
 But in an infected ear, the eardrum doesn’t move which is a clear sign of fluid accumulation.

 An adult who suffers from frequent ear infections may suggest for a hearing test by the doctor.

 How can a Middle Ear Infection be treated?